PennBBL/isla/code/ReproduceISLA.md

----
-title: "Reproduce Individual ISLA Maps"
+# How to Reproduce Individual ISLA Maps

-output: html_document
----
+*By Tinashe M. Tapera*

+*Updated 20 December 2018*

 This document shows how to reproduce ISLA maps for a small sample of participants.
 The following is just a walk through of the code; to execute it, a working version of the `imco` package is necessary, which currently only works on *singularity*.